 This article focuses on the technique casting on.
 Click on these links for the knit stitch, the purl stitch and how to bind off.

 Building a Foundation

 Like anything you build in life, you need to start with a foundation.
 A foundation for creating things with yarn was built for me as a child – my grandmother was often knitting, and making pretty things.
 An aunt had an accident with a horse, and ended up with a broken arm.
 Her doctor prescribed knitting as therapy for repairing her arm and shoulder and gaining strength and motor skills.
-My Mom did a lot of crocheting ( is that a word?) and let’s face it – I have a thing for crafting.
+My Mom did a lot of crocheting ( is that a word?) and I’m not sure that there is ever a time for idle hands, and let’s face it – I have a thing for crafting.
 It was only a matter of time.

 Now the far away place I mentioned earlier…. that would be northwestern Ontario.
-My then best friend and now husband and I were about to embark on some cross province, and cross country work, and that meant long hours driving.
+Being about to embark on some cross province, and cross country work, and meant long hours of travelling ahead.
 Again with the lots of time and little money bit.